nalapati/sdc-vehicle-detection/README.md

 ``NOTE: Features were normalized using a StandardScaler for both train, test and subsequently in the video pipeline.``

 ## Sliding Window Search
+This section deals with the components to search an image for sections that contain cars.

 ### Scales and Overlap
 In the notebook cells numbered: 22, 10, 11